 - Show time lapse videos of a patient who has gone through several months of treatment or rehabilitation.

 Follow Mintent for more articles on content marketing for your industry.
-You can also try Mintent for free for 2-weeks to implement the tips quickly, efficiently and strategically.
+You can get Mintent for free to implement the tips quickly, efficiently and strategically.